Songhai Empire: Sonni Ali

 After the death of Sulayman Dama, Sonni Ali reigned from 1464 to 1492.
 Unlike the previous Songhai kings, Ali sought to honour the traditional religion of his people, taught to him by his mother of the Dendi people.
 This earned him the reputation of a tyrant by Islamic scholars.

 During his campaigns for expansion, Ali conquered several territories, repelling attacks from the Mossi to the south and conquering the Dogon people to the north.
 He annexed Timbuktu in 1468 after the leaders of the town asked him to help overthrow the Tuaregs, who had taken the city following the decline of Mali.
 When he attempted to conquer the trading town of Djenné, the townspeople resisted his efforts.
 After a seven-year siege, he was able to starve them into surrender, incorporating the town into his empire in 1473.

 The invasion of Sonni Ali and his forces negatively impacted Timbuktu.
-Many Muslim accounts described him as a tyrant, including the Tarikh al-fattash, which Mahmud Kati wrote.
+Many Muslim accounts described him as a tyrant, including the Tarikh al-fattash, written by Songhai scholar Mahmud Kati (1468-1593).
 According to The Cambridge History of Africa, the Islamic historian Al-Sa'di expresses this sentiment in describing his incursion on Timbuktu:

 Sunni Ali entered Timbuktu, committed gross iniquity, burned and destroyed the town, and brutally tortured many people there.
 When Akilu heard of the coming of Sonni Ali, he brought a thousand camels to carry the fuqaha of Sankore and went with them to Walata.....
 The Godless tyrant slaughtered those who remained in Timbuktu and humiliated them.